 Our paper also relates to recent studies about the role of long-term asset investments, e.g., in facilitating risk sharing (Hombert et al., 2021; Hombert and Lyonnet, 2022) and riding out short-term market fluctuations (Timmer, 2018; Chodorow-Reich et al., 2020).
-Our results suggest that long-term investments can increase liquidity risk as they fuel surrender-driven asset sales when interest rates rise, pointing to potential costs of long-term investments.
+Our results suggest that long-term investments can increase liquidity risk as they fuel surrender-driven asset sales when interest rates rise.

 Furthermore, we contribute to studies on fire sales in financial markets (e.g., Ellul et al., 2011; Greenwood et al., 2015; Lu et al., 2017).
-The most closely related study is Ellul et al. (2022), who present a model in which fire sales result from insurers' desire to replenish capital ratios by selling risky bonds after an exogenous income shock.
-Complementing this mechanism, in our model, surrenders directly affect insurers' cash flows and, therefore, can force them to sell assets.
+The most closely related paper is Ellul et al. (2022), who present a model in which insurers replenish their capital ratios by selling risky bonds after exogenous income shocks.
+Instead, in our model, insurers sell assets to match the duration of their assets and liabilities and to finance surrender payments.